Decoding Your Electricity Facts Label Is The Best Way To Accurately Compare Energy Plans And Protect Your Wallet From Unexpected Charges

 Why The PUCT Requires EFLs In Texas

-Before the state implemented standardized disclosures, comparing energy plans felt like comparing apples to oranges.
-The PUCT introduced the EFL to create a fair, transparent marketplace for consumers in deregulated areas.
-Because providers structure their plans using different base fees, conditional usage credits, and utility pass-throughs, the final cost of electricity can vary drastically from one home to the next.
-The standardized facts label forces every retail provider to use the exact same formula to display their pricing, ensuring you can evaluate competing offers on a level playing field.
+Before the state implemented standardized disclosures, shopping for energy plans was incredibly confusing.
+The Public Utility Commission of Texas introduced the EFL to create a fair, transparent marketplace for consumers living in deregulated areas.
+Because electric companies build their plans using wildly different base fees, conditional usage credits, and utility pass-throughs, the final cost of powering your home can vary drastically.
+The standardized facts label strips away these variables and forces every retail provider to use the exact same formula to display their pricing.
+This ensures you can evaluate competing offers on a level playing field without falling for deceptive advertising.

 Step-By-Step Breakdown: Reading The EFL Pricing Information